Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado Schedule Analysis

-- In their best win of the season, the Buffaloes beat the No. 8 Utah Utes, 77-67, on January 6.
+- On January 6, the Buffaloes captured their best win of the season, a 77-67 victory over the Utah Utes, who rank No. 8 in the AP's Top 25.

-- The Buffaloes have tied for the eighth-most Quadrant 1 wins in the nation (nine).
+- The Buffaloes have tied for the 10th-most Quadrant 1 victories in the country (nine).

 Colorado 2022-23 Best Wins